danielveselinov/BrainsterProjects_DanielVeselinovWD6/README.md

     MAIL_FROM_ADDRESS = "no-reply@brainsterpreneurs.com"
     MAIL_FROM_NAME = "${APP_NAME}"
     ```

-7. Create the tables in the database
+7. Modify the 'QUEUE_CONNECTION' in the env file
     ```
+    QUEUE_CONNECTION=database
+    ```

+8. Create the tables in the database

+    ```
     php artisan migrate
     ```

-8. Fill the tables with the data
+9. Fill the tables with the data

     ```
     php artisan db:seed
     ```

-9. Install package manager for the JavaScript
+10. Install package manager for the JavaScript

     ```
     npm install & npm run dev
     ```

-10. Serve the project
+11. Serve the project

     ```
     php artisan serve